What is Hail Damage and How Does It Affect Your Car?

 Estimates and Insurance Claims

 Before any repair work begins, a professional auto body shop will provide you with an estimate for the cost of the repairs.
 This estimate should include a detailed breakdown of the work required, the cost of parts and labor, and the expected timeframe for completion.
-Getting multiple estimates from different repair shops is essential to ensure you're getting a fair price.
+It's essential to get multiple estimates from different repair shops to ensure you're getting a fair price.

 Once you have an estimate, you'll need to file an insurance claim if you have comprehensive coverage.
 Your insurance company may require an adjuster to inspect the damage before approving the claim.
 Be sure to keep all documentation, including photos of the damage and repair estimates, to support your claim.